Psychedelic drug: Mid-20th-century research, popularization, and prohibition

 Extensive clinical research on almost exclusively LSD, mescaline, and psilocybin was conducted in the 1950s and 1960s.
 However, the amount of research done on psilocybin was nowhere near that of LSD.
 Psychedelics like LSD started to become more visible in the mainstream sphere in the 1950s.
 English writer Aldous Huxley tried mescaline, which he had obtained from English psychiatrist Humphry Osmond, in 1953, and described its effects in his 1954 book The Doors of Perception.
 British politician Christopher Mayhew tried mescaline in 1955 and this was reported on in the media.
 Osmond, in correspondence with Huxley, coined the term "psychedelic", meaning "mind-manifesting", in 1956.
+Al Hubbard, also known as the "Johnny Appleseed of LSD", played a key role in the spread of LSD in the 1950s and thereafter.

 Psychedelics became widely recreationally used by the public, for instance by the hippies, during the counterculture of the 1960s.
 Harvard psychologists Timothy Leary and Richard Alpert began studying LSD and psilocybin in the early 1960s and ended up being fired from the university in 1963.
 Sandoz Laboratories ceased distribution of Delysid in 1965.
 Psychedelics became controlled substances in the United States and internationally in the 1960s and 1970s.
 By the end of the 1960s, psychedelic clinical research throughout the world had largely ceased.

 Besides public research, it was eventually learned that the United States government had also conducted research into psychedelics, as possible mind-control and truth-serum drugs, in the 1940s through the 1970s, for instance Project MKUltra by the Central Intelligence Agency (CIA) and the Edgewood Arsenal research by the U.S. Army.